 Topicalization

-All kinds of words may become a topic in Japanese.
-When は marks some word in Japanese, we say that the word has been topicalized.
+All kinds of words and phrases can become topics in Japanese.
+When は marks some word, we say that the word has been topicalized.
 That is, it has been made into a topic through the process of topicalization.
 After some part of the sentence is topicalized, it will usually appear at the front of the sentence.

 It is very common for は to topicalize a subject.
 This is where the confusion between は and が comes from.
 When a subject is marked by は, this does not mean it has ceased to be a subject.
 It is both a topic and subject at the same time.